 Yes, there is parking nearby.

 Sheffield Botanical Gardens has not told us about their dining options.

 Yes, Sheffield Botanical Gardens is wheelchair friendly and has accessible toilets.

-Sheffield Botanical Gardens has not told us if they are fully pushchair friendly.
+No, Sheffield Botanical Gardens have stated they are not pushchair friendly.

 Sheffield Botanical Gardens has not told us if they are dog friendly.